KeyValueSoftwareSystems/react-scatter-graph/README.md

 > Note: The graph width is responsive.
 So it can be adjusted by a parent wrapper.
 You need to provide the height.

-React Scatter Graph for date inputs:
+### React Scatter Graph for date inputs:

+Scatter graph is a useful tool for plotting date values.
+In order to do so, timestamps must be provided for the x-axis values.

 <div align="center">
 <img src="./assets/react-scatter-graph-example-3.png" alt="" width="700"/>
 </div>

->Note: Scatter graph is a useful tool for plotting date values.
-In order to do so, timestamps must be provided for the x-axis values.

 ```jsx
 import  React,  {  useState  }  from  'react';